bozdoz/wp-plugin-leaflet-map/readme.txt

 * First Version.
 Basic map creation and marker creation.

 == Upgrade Notice ==

+= 2.1.0 =
+Added Leaflet and GeoJSON.io styles to geojson shortcode

 = 2.0.2 =
 OpenStreetMap.org has an SSL certificate (osm.org didn't); not a significant upgrade.